jimcavoy/mp2tp/README.md

 The `--install` command will install a CMake package so it can be imported into other CMake projects.

 ### Run Test
-To run the projects build-in test, enter the following:
+To run the project's build-in test, enter the following:

     ctest --test-dir ./build